WouterBant/RecSys/README.md

 ## About

 Inspired by [PBNR: Prompt-based News Recommender System](https://arxiv.org/abs/2304.07862) we cast news recommendation as a text-to-text generation problem.
 We use click logs from a Danish news site provided in the [RecSys Challenge 2024](https://www.recsyschallenge.com/2024/).
+We summarized our work on a [poster](assets/poster.pdf)

 <table align="center">
   <tr align="center">